TechJunkie is a BOX20 Media Company

 You can choose whether to view or manage the device from a distance.
 If you select the remote control, you can perform maintenance checks and scan the computer for malware.
 There’s a time limit to each session, which shouldn’t pose too much of a problem for spontaneous support.
 Unfortunately, you can’t share files with AeroAdmin, but hey – even a free tool comes with a price.

 Finally, Distant Desktop is another remote access program that’s entirely free for both business and individual consumption.
 The connection is established through an ID password, so you don’t have to register or install the software.
 All it takes is downloading an app, and you’re good to go.
 The desktop tool supports multiple connections, which is always a plus.

 You can simultaneously work on different remote computers without experiencing technical difficulties.
 During the session, you’ll be able to view monitors and even share your own screen by turning on Demonstration Mode.
 Of course, that doesn’t mean partners will suddenly gain access to your computer – it’s just a nifty feature.
 Distant Desktop supports a wide range of tasks, including file transfer.
 The safety protocols are up to standard, so your data is authenticated and fully protected.

 Since the program uses passwords to connect, there’s also the option to “whitelist.”
 That means only the IDs on the list can automatically be granted access.
 Last but not least, the program has incredible communication tools.
-You can chat with your coworkers and friends either through text messages or even audio files.
-Not many free remote access software supports this feature, so Distant Desktop definitely rises above the competition.
+You can chat with your coworkers and friends through text messages or audio files.
+Few free remote access software supports this feature, so Distant Desktop definitely has some uniqueness.

 If you don’t see an app that should be here, let us know what it is